ionStici/react/react/react-essentials.md

 const h1 = <h1 id="h1">Hello</h1>;
 ```

-JSX elements accept html attributes just like HTML elements do.
+JSX elements accept html attributes just like html elements do.

 _p.s.
 We can think of JSX elements as built-in react components._